theawesomecoder61/Switch8/README.md

 ### Public release?
 Maybe mid to late October 2014.

-### Copyright notices
+### Copyright stuff
 iOS is a registered trademark of Apple Inc. All rights reserved.
-Switch8 is not affiliated with iOS or Apple Inc.
+Switch8 or theawesomecoder61 are not affiliated with iOS or Apple Inc.